Postcards from the Perimeter

 Gulf of Mexico

-One morning we were on the Atlantic Ocean only to watch the sunset over the Gulf of Mexico that very night.
+One morning we are on the Atlantic Ocean.
+That very night, we are enjoying the sunset over a different body of water: the Gulf of Mexico!

 How fun is that!
 I love both the Atlantic and the Gulf, but I have to agree with Zack & Zoe who enjoyed the lesser wind and softer sand of the Gulf Coast.

 We were fortunate to find a lovely little campsite just 10 feet from the water (as seen in Postcard above) near the small town of Perry, Florida.

 During our short stay on the Gulf of Mexico, we: